sai-krishna-msk/ML_Firewall/README.md

   <br>

-  - For Checking if you can actually Penetrate into the system using the table sql_master
+  - For Checking if you can actually Penetrate into the system query the master_table

   ```sqlite
   juice' UNION SELECT 1,2,3 from sqlite_master WHERE type="table"; --